isabella232/get-bionode/markdown/02-getting-started.md

 ## How things work in general

 ### Command Line Interface
-Check the documentation and status of each module, but in general you can use the command line interface like this:
+Check the documentation and status for each module in the README.md file on their GitHub page (e.g., [bionode-ncbi] (https://github.com/bionode/bionode-ncbi)), but in general you can use the command line interface like this:

 ```bash
 bionode ncbi urls assembly Acromyrmex | json -ga genomic.fna